CristianContrera95/strict_df/README.md

 ### Read docs
-Only open a shell in the root of project and run:
+Once cloned this project, only open a shell in the root of project and run:
 ``` bash
 pip install mkdocs
 mkdocs serve